-Note to Readers: This is the first introductory blog post I published, back in October 2013.
-I went on to write more than 100 wartime stories and they are all available on this site under the Wartime Wednesdays category.
-I currently write a more personal monthly blog called Letters From Windermere, and you’re welcome to subscribe using the button on the right side of the page.
+Note to Readers: This is the first introductory post I published about growing up on an air force training base, back in October 2013.
+I went on to write more than 100 wartime stories and they are all available on this site on the Lest We Forget page.

 * * * * *

-As a child, I used to lie in bed at night and imagine the ghosts of all the air force veterans around me.
+As a child, I used to lie in bed at night and imagine the air force ghosts all around me.

 That’s because the farm in Saskatchewan where I grew up is a former airfield, one of hundreds created during the Second World War through the British Commonwealth Air Training Plan.